Arrowanneee/arrowanneee.github.io/_pages/about.md

 - *2024.07*: &nbsp;🎉🎉 *Towards AI-Architecture Liberty* was accepted to ACM Computing Surveys!
 <!--- *2024.04*: I passed the PQE and became a Ph.D. candidate in the Individualized Interdisciplinary Program under the Division of Emerging Interdisciplinary Areas at HKUST.-->
 <!--- *2022.11*: I presented our work *Decentralized, not Dehumanized in the Metaverse* online as first author in 24th ACM International Conference on Multimodal Interaction (7-11 Nov 2022) Bengaluru, India.-->
-- *2022.11*: &nbsp;🏅🏅 *Decentralized, not Dehumanized in the Metaverse* was selected as Blue Sky Track Winners (3rd Place) at ICMI 2022 sponsored by The Computing Community Consortium (CCC) - [CCC Blog](https://cccblog.org/2022/11/17/blue-sky-track-winners-at-icmi-2022/).
+- *2022.11*: &nbsp;🏅🏅 *Decentralized, not Dehumanized in the Metaverse* was selected as Blue Sky Track Winners (3rd Place) at ICMI 2022 - [CCC Blog](https://cccblog.org/2022/11/17/blue-sky-track-winners-at-icmi-2022/).
 The conference was held in Bengaluru (Bangalore), India on on November 7-11th.

 # 📑 Publications